-He will preside over the Board meetings; choose the location; and preside over the
+He will preside over the Board meetings; choose the location; and preside over the Installation of officers.

 Section 4.
 The Vice-President shall assist the President during his absence, or at his request; one of them shall preside, and assume the duties of the President.
 In the absence of all three officers, the President-Elect shall preside, and in the absence of all these designated officers, a chairman pro-tempore may be elected from the members of the Board present.